johannesmu/simplytodo/README.md

 - From inside the project directory, run 'npm install'
 - Install gulp globally with 'npm install -g gulp' (on Mac or Linux use 'sudo' before npm)
 - run 'gulp watch' to see a preview of the project in Chrome browser using browserSync
+- cordova project is inside the app folder